History Files Nav bar

 1503 BC

-Hatshepsut, the daughter of Tuthmosis I and half-sister and wife of Tuthmosis II, acts as regent to the infant Tuthmosis III for the first two years of her reign.
-He is the son of Tuthmosis II and a junior wife who was unsuitable to act as regent.
-In 1503 Hatshepsut declares herself pharaoh and reigns for 22 years in a 'Gloriana' reign equivalent to that of Elizabeth I's of England.
+Following the sudden, and unexpected early death of Tuthmosis II, Hatshepsut, the daughter of Tuthmosis I and half-sister and wife of the dead king, acts as regent to the infant Tuthmosis III for the first two years of her reign.
+He is the son of Tuthmosis II and a junior wife who is unsuitable to act as regent.
+In 1503 Hatshepsut declares herself pharaoh and reigns for twenty-two years in a 'Gloriana' reign equivalent to that of Elizabeth I's of England.

 1479 - 1425 BC